How To Do 2 Digit By 2 Digit Multiplication

 Two-digit multiplication can also enhance your mental math skills.
 Here are a few strategies to perform two-digit multiplication mentally:

 • Breaking Down Numbers: Decompose the numbers into smaller parts and multiply them separately.
-For example, to calculate 25 x 12 mentally, you can break it down into (25 x 10) + (25 x 2) = 250 + 50 = 300.
+As an example, to calculate 25 x 12 mentally, you can break it down into (25 x 10) + (25 x 2) = 250 + 50 = 300.

 • Rounding: Round one or both numbers to the nearest ten and adjust the result.
-For example, to calculate 19 x 21 mentally, round 19 to 20 and 21 to 20.
+As an example, to calculate 19 x 21 mentally, round 19 to 20 and 21 to 20.
 Then, calculate 20 x 20 = 400.
 Since you rounded up in both cases, you need to adjust the result slightly.

 Conclusion